Tryon United Methodist Church

 Bulletin Announcement Deadlines: If you would like to have an announcement placed in the bulletin, please send it to Pam McNeil by Wednesday at 12:00 p.m. each week.
 Bulletins are printed by 2:00 p.m. each Wednesday.
 Send to tumc1@tryonumc.net

-OFFERTORY PRAYER Rev. Michael Bailey
+OFFERTORY PRAYER (UMC General Board of Discipleship) Rev. Michael Bailey

-OFFERTORY MUSIC Make His Praise Glorious Chancel Choir
+OFFERTORY MUSIC Close to Thee Chancel Choir

 DOXOLOGY 94